himanshubeniwal/himanshubeniwal.github.io/index.md

 ## About Me 🫡

-I am currently a **Postdoctoral Researcher** at [ScaDS.AI](https://scads.ai/), [Technische Universität Dresden — TU Dresden](https://tu-dresden.de/) 🇩🇪, advised by [Prof. Michael Färber](https://faerber-lab.github.io/).
-My research focuses on multilingual NLP, AI safety, and mechanistic interpretability, with a particular emphasis on building reliable, truthful, and safe LLMs. <br /> <br />
+I am currently a *Postdoctoral Researcher* at [ScaDS.AI](https://scads.ai/), [Technische Universität Dresden — TU Dresden](https://tu-dresden.de/) 🇩🇪, advised by [Prof. Michael Färber](https://faerber-lab.github.io/).
+My research focuses on multilingual NLP, AI safety, and mechanistic interpretability, with a particular emphasis on building reliable, truthful, and safe LLMs. <br />

 I completed my Ph.D. at [IIT Gandhinagar](https://iitgn.ac.in/) 🇮🇳, advised by [Prof. Mayank Singh](https://mayank4490.github.io/).
-My research broadly lay at the intersection of Robust and Interpretable NLP, where I focused on _assessing factuality, toxicity, and safety in multilingual language models_.
-I was particularly interested in building interpretable and explainable NLP systems that are reliable across diverse languages and cultures. <br /> <br />
+My research broadly lay at the intersection of Robust and Interpretable NLP, where I focused on _assessing factuality, toxicity, and safety in large language models_.
+I was particularly interested in building interpretable and explainable NLP systems that are reliable across diverse languages and cultures. <br />

-I have been awarded the **[Prime Minister's Research Fellowship (PMRF)](https://pmrf.in/)**, **[Microsoft Research India PhD Award '25](https://www.microsoft.com/en-us/research/academic-program/microsoft-research-india-phd-award/2025-awardees/)**, and **[Overseas Research Fellowship '24](https://iitgn.ac.in/academics/phd)**; and am a recipient of the **[Fulbright-Nehru Doctoral Fellowship '25](https://www.usief.org.in/fulbright-fellowships/fellowships-for-indian-citizen/fulbright-nehru-doctoral-research-fellowships/)**.
+I have been awarded the [Prime Minister's Research Fellowship (PMRF)](https://pmrf.in/), [Microsoft Research India PhD Award '25](https://www.microsoft.com/en-us/research/academic-program/microsoft-research-india-phd-award/2025-awardees/), and [Overseas Research Fellowship '24](https://iitgn.ac.in/academics/phd); and am a recipient of the [Fulbright-Nehru Doctoral Fellowship '25](https://www.usief.org.in/fulbright-fellowships/fellowships-for-indian-citizen/fulbright-nehru-doctoral-research-fellowships/). <br />

+During my Ph.D., I was a **Visiting PhD Intern** at the [University of Virginia](https://www.virginia.edu/) 🇺🇸, working with [Prof. Thomas Hartvigsen](https://www.tomhartvigsen.com/) on multilingual and interpretable content moderation.
+Together, our works showed that safety systems built for English alone fail to generalize, motivating multilingual safety moderation, cross-lingual detoxification, and interpretable methods to surface the hidden criteria that communities actually use to enforce their norms. <br />

+During my Ph.D., I was also a **PhD Intern** at [Microsoft Research India](https://www.microsoft.com/en-us/research/lab/microsoft-research-india/), working with [Dr. Sunayana Sitaram](https://www.microsoft.com/en-us/research/people/susitara/) on multilingual evaluation.
+Together, our works found that current multilingual LLM benchmarks are neither comprehensive nor explanatory, and proposed a Bayesian framework to decompose and diagnose why performance disparities emerge across languages. <br />

 #### More about me! 💭